Agentfile Specification

 Syntax Directive

 Optional.
-Must be the very first line, before any instruction.
+When present, it MUST be the very first line, before any instruction.

 # syntax=openotters/agentfile:1